Transparent Application Fail-over in Oracle RAC

 select inst_id,username,service_name,failover_type,failover_method,failed_over from gv$session where username='DBGURU'

-This document is only for learning purpose and always validate in the LAB environment first before applying in the LIVE environment.
+This document is only for learning purposes and always validate in the LAB environment first before applying in the LIVE environment.

 Please share your valuable feedback/comments/subscribe and follow us below and don’t forget to click on the bell icon to get the latest update.
 Click here to know more about our pursuit.